-For potential hazards identified in the work scope, both the severity of consequences and the likelihood of occurrences are considered when ranking the risk of an activity.
+For potential hazards identified, both the severity of consequences and the likelihood of occurrences are considered when ranking the risk of an activity.

-Subject Matter Experts (SMEs) as well as the Principal Investigator, equipment designers, researchers and technicians involved in the project, and facilities and line management should be involved in categorizing the hazards and associated risks of the project.
+Subject Matter Experts (SMEs) as well as the project leader, equipment designers, workers and others involved in the project, and facilities and line management should be involved in categorizing the hazards and associated risks of the project.

-Either qualitatively or quantitatively, each hazard associated with activities in the work scope is categorized (see Step 3), as negligible, low, moderate or high risk.
+Either qualitatively or quantitatively, each hazard associated with activities in the work scope is categorized as for example, negligible, low, moderate or high risk.

 - What-If (qualitative)